vladbatushkov/graphville-community/README.md

-# graphville-citizens
+# Graphville Citizens
-Place to collaborate with Graphville Citizens
+Place to collaborate with Graphville Citizens.

+Who are Graphville Citizens?
+All of software engineers, modern creators, fast learners, and graph enthusiasts, all who like Grapeville.
+Let's chat, let's share thoughts, let's collab here!

 ## Collaboration